 God is an Ecosystem

 Yesterday morning there was a knock at the door.
 A benign looking man and woman stood outside clutching discreet binders and asked if I had a moment to talk.
-I’m sure you’ve already guessed where this is going.
-Yes, they had come to my door to proselytize.
-Instead of shooing them away, I stepped outside to politely address their presence at my home.
-They started the conversation with “Do you believe it’s possible to end war?”
-To which I replied, “No, I think it’s hardwired into humanity unfortunately.”
-One only has to look back through the annals of history to see that this is probably true… They conceded that we are living in trying times, a sentiment even diametrically opposed camps can probably agree on these days.
+Instead of shooing them away, I popped out the front door, still in my robe, and gave them a moment of my time.
+They launched our conversation with a question “Do you believe it’s possible to end war?”
+“No”, I said.
+“I think it’s hardwired into humanity unfortunately.”
+One only has to look back through the annals of history to see that this is probably true… We nodded our heads in agreement that we are living through trying times now.
 I got to the point and asked them directly, “Is this a religious visit?” they replied "Yes, we are Jehovah’s Witnesses”.

 That day of the heated conversation was the last day I saw my grandma.
 She left in tears and we never heard from her again.
 Many years later when my dad died, my sister and I tried to reach her to relay the news and she wouldn’t take our calls.
 We had to call the Kingdom Hall where she lived and give a stranger the message her son had died in hopes that they would let her know.